 9.6.
 Due attention should be paid to the implications of climate variability and change, and in particular, to the possible consequences in relation to meteorological, hydrological and other natural hazards that should be considered for the planned operating lifetime of the nuclear installation59.
+The planned operating lifetime of a nuclear power plant is assumed to be apporximately100 approximately 100 years.
 Over such a period, it is expected that the global climate is likely to undergo changes, with regional variability.
 Consequently, the variability of and changes in regional climate should be considered, with account taken of uncertainties in the climate projections (see Annex IV).
 Uncertainty in climate projections are typically addressed by using multiple models (i.e. model ensembles) and regional downscaling.

 9.7.
 Climate change projection models are increasingly considered as part of the hazard evaluation.
 Historical data might not fully represent the future climate and extreme event conditions due to climate change.
 Therefore, observational records should be supplemented or extended using climate model outputs.
-Practical approaches should be considered as a means of enhancing the prediction capabilities of extrapolation methods beyond historical patterns, such as:
+Two pPractical approaches should be considered as a means of enhancing the prediction capabilities of extrapolation methods beyond historical patterns, such as: